Violence and Human Capital Investments (joint with Livia Menezes). Forthcoming at Journal of Labor Economics, 2020.

 Abstract: In this paper, we study the effect of household shocks on the incidence of domestic violence using household survey microdata from Tanzania.
 We use idiosyncratic variation in rainfall to proxy for shocks on household income of rural households.
 We find that droughts lead to a considerable increase of domestic violence in the households.
 A one standard deviation negative rainfall shock from the long-term mean increases the incidence by about 11.3 per cent compared to the baseline.
 We make use of the rich information from the household survey to investigate the underlying pathways.

 Access to Education and Teenage Childbearing in Brazil (joint with Jesse Matheson).
-Submitted.
+R&R.

 Abstract: Does improving education opportunities influence childbearing decisions for young women?
 We examine a novel dataset reflecting the vast expansion of secondary education in Brazil between 1997 and 2010.
 Using variation in the introduction of schools across 4,849 municipalities to instrument for school enrolment, we find that for every student enrolled there are 0.149 fewer teenage births (4.59% relative to the mean).
 This estimate implies that Brazil’s secondary school expansion accounts for 23% of the substantial decline in teenage childbearing observed over the same period.
 Exploiting heterogeneity in population characteristics across municipalities, we provide new evidence on the mechanisms underlying the education-fertility relationship.
 This includes a previously undocumented mechanism whereby schools coordinate interactions between young men and women.